raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 In this project, you will connect up a Raspberry Pi Pico to another computer and learn how to program it using MicroPython.

 A Raspberry Pi Pico is a low-cost microcontroller device.
-Microcontrollers are tiny computers, but they tend to lack large volume storage and peripheral devices that you can plug in, like keyboards or monitors.
+Microcontrollers are tiny computers, but they tend to lack large volume storage as well as peripheral devices that you can plug in, like keyboards or monitors.

 A Raspberry Pi Pico has GPIO pins, much like a Raspberry Pi computer, which means it can be used to control and receive input from a variety of electronic devices.